 There are different types of worms, and all have different effects on soil and plants.
 Adding the wrong ones will negatively affect your plant’s health.
 Typically, worms are not found in potted plants unless you use soil from your yard, or the potted plant has stayed outside for a long time.
 Worms leave behind castings (digested materials) that provide nutrients to the soil.

-Three types of earthworms that have a positive impact on plant health are nightcrawlers, red wigglers, and pot worms.
+Three types of worms in potted plants that have a positive impact on plant health are nightcrawlers, red wigglers, and pot worms.
 But you need to be careful of how many you add to each potted plant.

 The most well-known earthworm is the nightcrawler; it is a brownish-grey worm typically found in a yard or garden or on the cement after heavy rain.
 More accurately, they are known as Canadian or European nightcrawlers.